districtr/districtr/docs/12team/contributions.md

 While JN, [@jenni-niels],  created the prototype local community page with landing page sections and content for Lowell, MA and Colorado.
-We would use their work during this time as the model for the default and custom portals we use today.
+We would use their work during this time as the model for the default pages and custom portals we use today.

 ### Expanding Nationwide

-Throughout 2020, Nick worked on adding features and JN worked on modifying and updating state portals and pages.
+Throughout 2020, Nick worked on adding features and JN worked on modifying and updating state pages.
 A rough timeline for the genesis of current features are as follows, with the knowledge that they are all being perfected over time.

 - January 2020
    - A legend for Demographic Overlays